Fuel prices remain unchanged

 Stay current - Follow FMT on WhatsApp, Google news and Telegram

-“To protect consumers from global oil price increases, the government will maintain the ceiling price of RON95 at RM2.05 per litre and diesel at RM2.15 per litre, even though the market price has increased beyond the current ceiling price,” it said in a statement.
+“To protect consumers from global oil price increases, the government will maintain the ceiling price of RON95 at RM2.05 per litre and diesel at RM2.15 per litre, even though the market prices for both products have increased beyond the current ceiling prices.